MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

+**Note**: Set-UnifiedGroup is not supported under the ApplicationID context.
+Instead of this cmdlet, we recommend using Microsoft Graph to modify Microsoft 365 groups.
+For more information, see [Overview of Microsoft 365 groups in Microsoft Graph](https://docs.microsoft.com/graph/office365-groups-concept-overview).

 Use the Set-UnifiedGroup cmdlet to modify Microsoft 365 Groups in your cloud-based organization.
 To modify members, owners, and subscribers of Microsoft 365 Groups, use the Add-UnifiedGroupLinks and Remove-UnifiedGroupLinks cmdlets.

 **IMPORTANT**: You can't use this cmdlet to remove all Microsoft Online Email Routing Address (MOERA) addresses from the group.
-There must be at least one MOERA address attached to a group at any given point of time.
+There must be at least one MOERA address attached to a group.
 To learn more about MOERA addresses, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357).

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

-**Note**:
-The Set-UnifiedGroup cmdlet is not supported to be used under ApplicationID context, instead of the cmdlet, we recommend using related Graph API to create new Microsoft 365 group.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).